Dyslexia Support Beyond Tutoring

 Dyslexia is a neurological condition that affects the way the brain processes language.
 The condition primarily affects a person’s ability to read, but can also influence writing, spelling, and speaking.
 Dyslexia is a lifelong condition that is believed to be hereditary.

 Decoding: Students may struggle with letter recognition, associating correct sounds with letters, and sounding out words.

-Fluency: Students may find reading stilted, slow and often involving lots of guessing and attempts at memorizing words.
+Fluency: Students may find reading stilted, slow, and often involving a lot of guessing and attempts at memorizing words.

-Self-Confidence: Students may experience feelings of frustration towards reading which may result in avoidance, a dislike of school or behaviour challenges at school.
+Self-confidence: Students may experience feelings of frustration towards reading which can result in avoidance, a dislike of school, or behaviour challenges at school.

 Get Started with Dyslexia Support Today!

 Download the PDF version of this page here.